 Krakow Christmas Market & The Winter Resort Town of Zakopane

-This tour also takes to the charming villages in the impressive Tatras region of Southern Poland -a majestic mountain range, the highest in the Carpathian Mountains with pretty wooden timbre villages.
-You will stay in Zakopane amongst breathtaking, natural beauty and warm welcoming hospitality.
+This tour also takes you to the charming villages in the spectacular Tatras region of Southern Poland.
+This majestic mountain range, the highest in the Carpathian Mountains, is dotted with pretty villages made up of traditional wooden buildings.
+You will stay in Zakopane, one of the most breathtaking of these villages, where natural beauty and a warm welcome awaits.

 Enhance your holiday with a choice of optional experiences along the way:

-You also have the option to include a visit to the incredible subterranean salt mines in Wieliczka, create your own stained glass souvenir, learning from a mastercraftsman, take a guided tour through the wonderous artworks of Czartoryski Museum - and try a sleigh ride in the magnificent Chocholowska Valley in the Tatra National Park.
+Our menu of optional visits offers a visit to the incredible subterranean salt mines in Wieliczka; the chance to create your own stained glass souvenir under the tutelage of a mastercraftsman; a guided tour through the wonderous artworks of Czartoryski Museum, and a sleigh ride through the magnificent Chocholowska Valley in the Tatra National Park.

 What we love

-- A Christmas market set in Krakow's 13th century Market Square where delicious edible treats, from dumplings and grilled oscypek (sheep cheese served hot with cranberry jelly) to gingerbread and warm and spicy Galician mulled wine, tempt at every turn.
+- The edible treats from dumplings and grilled oscypek (sheep cheese served hot with cranberry jelly) to gingerbread, and spicy Galician mulled wine!

 Experiences you will treasure